ingo/ingo.github.io/_recipes/bruschetta.md

 category: Sides
 description: Crisp garlic toast brushed with olive oil and finished with a sprinkle of salt makes the perfect base for any bruschetta topping.
 Bring these easy garlic toasts out warm from the oven to serve.
+The crisp, garlicky toast is a perfect canvas for showcasing bruschetta toppings.
+Serve these toasts warm right after baking and they will be crispy outside and slightly soft inside.
+Feel free to get creative with different bruschetta toppings.
 image: bruschetta.jpg
 size: 12 servings
 source: https://www.heraldtribune.com/story/news/2003/07/23/simple-bruschetta/28757787007/